 The other monument in Sultanahmet square is the serpentine column where three snakes brought from the Apollon temple in Delphi are intertwined.
 The obelisk at the southern end of the hippodrome is a 32-meter-long masonry column belonging to the Byzantine emperor Constantine.

 The German fountain at the north end is the newest monument here.
-During the construction of Anatolian Baghdad railways, by the German Emperor in 1898 has been ordered constructing this structure to symbolize the Turkish-German friendship.
+During the construction of Anatolian Baghdad railways, by the German Emperor in 1898 has been ordered to construct this structure to symbolize the Turkish-German friendship.
 It was built by Wilhelm and presented to the Ottoman Sultan Abdulmecid II.

 Istanbul is one of the richest cities in Turkey and it has several places to explore, especially in Sultanahmet Square!
-Exploring those on your own is easy since the monuments are all at walking distance.
+Exploring those on your own is easy since the monuments are all within walking distance.
 However, you definitely need a tour guide to get enough knowledge and true information as well as to avoid any possible hassle of such Metropol City!
+To see our Tours in Istanbul, read our post!

-If you wish to check-out our fully guided private tours in Sultanahmet Square, do not hesitate to contact our team!
-If you liked our posts, do not forget to share it with your friends!
+If you wish to check-out our fully guided Private Tours in Sultanahmet Square, do not hesitate to contact our team!
+If you liked our posts, do not forget to share them with your friends!